 Kinnaklova, the mountain which is split in two and which is the signature mountain on Kinn and for the entire surrounding island community, is the backdrop for the well-known Hollywood film Dune.
 Come with us to Kinn, the island where anything can happen.

 This article has been written in collaboration with Flora Historielag.

 The Fjord Coast and Sunnfjord is the official destination company for Kinn and the Florø and Sunnfjord area.

-There are usually several boats moored in Florø at the same time, and recommend you to ask the crew on board which boat goes to Kinn.
+There are usually several boats moored in Florø at the same time, and it is recommended to ask the crew on board which boat goes to Kinn.
 Be there in good time before depature, this can change for various reasons.
 Also notify the shipping company/boat when you need to return from Kinn.
 Do this in good time before the boat leaves Florø, it is not certain that the boats will stop at Kinn if it has not been booked and informed about it in advance by those travelling.

 The boat trips can vary greatly depending on the weather and wind.
 You can experience sun and summer and flat seas.
-But there can also be autumn and winter storms with foaming wave tops where you can feel the forces that nature on the west coast can have.
+But there can also be autumn and winter storms with foaming wave tops where you can feel the forces that only nature on the west coast can have.

 Some practical information about the boat trip to and from Kinn

 - Book a boat to and from Kinn at Florø Skyssbåt.

 - Notify the shipping company/boat when you need a return from Kinn.
 You should give them notice at least half an hour before the boat leaves Florø (remember that the boat you must give notice to is the same boat that you will be on, on the return from Kinn to Florø).